Skip to main content

 • Ineffective assistance of counsel

 An appeal is a legal process to have a court decision reviewed or reversed because of an error or change in circumstances.
 Any criminal defendant can file an appeal to have the decision reversed or be resentenced.
-Generally, a court of appeals will not re-litigate the trial but look at the decision made by the court and determine whether there was an error.
-The appellate court’s standards of review are generally limited to:
+Generally, a court of appeals will only look at the decision made by the court and determine whether there was an error in your sentence.
+That is one of the primary reasons a court reporter transcribes everything said in a criminal trial.

-• Abuse of discretion – if the appeal involves a ruling that is arbitrary or made in plain error
+• Abuse of discretion: If the appeal involves a ruling that is arbitrary or made in plain error.

-• De novo – if the appeal involves a question of law or legal interpretation
+• De Novo: If the appeal involves a question of law or legal interpretation.

-Time Limit to File an Appeal
+Time Limit To File an Appeal

 Sentencing Errors